NikZak/celltest/README.rst

 .. end-badges

-Use jupyter notebook or jupyter lab in the testing process.
-This software converts notebook cells to unittests compatible with pytest, coverage, tox.
+If you want to use jupyter notebook or jupyter lab for testing, celltest converts notebook cells to unittests compatible with pytest, coverage, tox.

 Installation
 ============